-The final staff vacancy in the Division, the Environmental Services Specialist, is undergoing a job class specification review to reflect the core functions of the position and draw more qualified job applicants more accurately.
+The final staff vacancy in the Division, the Environmental Services Specialist, is undergoing a job class specification review to more accurately reflect the core functions of the position and draw more qualified job applicants.
 The current job description is more reflective of a career in solid waste, recycling, and storm water management.
-The Parks and Open Space Division is working with the City's Human Resources staff to complete this job class review.
-However, it will likely take City Council approval, putting the recruitment out several months.
+The Parks and Open Space Division is working with the City's Human Resources staff to complete this job class review and the recruitment process is expected to be completed by July 2023.